 Colombia is indeed an excellent choice for US companies looking for outsourced development, but there are a few specific elements a company must consider before going for offshore software development from Colombia or any other country, for that matter.
 Before you invest your valuable time and money in hiring outsourced teams, here are some key points to keep in mind.

-- Before hiring, it is a good practice to go over the developer’s profile carefully, take a look at all the work they have done till now, and, if possible, seek some reviews of the developer’s work that previous clients might have given.
+- Before hiring, it is a good practice to go over the developer’s profile carefully, take a look at all the work they have done till now, and, if possible, seek some reviews of the developer’s work that previous client might have given.
 It will give you a good sense of the developer’s skills and whether they would add value to your project if you hired them, and then you can make a better-informed decision.

 - For any remote development project, delivery dates and timelines are of utmost importance.
 Before hiring, ensure that you put all the time and date-related details on the table: when you will be expecting the project delivery, timelines for each part of the project, etc. That way, miscommunication is avoided, and both sides are clear on what is expected with regard to timelines and milestones.

-- Since you are hiring the developers for a technical purpose, it is a good idea to have a technical person on your side as well.
+- Since you are hiring developers for a technical purpose, it is a good idea to have a technical person on your side as well.
 This person can look into the technical details and make sure the developer will do the right job, thus saving you loads of time and money as well as effort.
 If you skip out on this and set this role to a non-technical person, be prepared for unnoticed errors to slip through and ruin at least some of your hard work on the project.
-It is much wiser to have the technical expert present throughout the process.
+It is much wiser to have a technical expert present throughout the process.

 Now, even after following these pointers and completing the hiring process, there are a few more things to watch for before and during the project.